Cash flow from operations: formula, methods and example

 Cash flow from operations vs net income

-Net income, or profit, is what's left after you subtract all your expenses from your revenue.
+Net income is what's left after you subtract all expenses from revenue.
 You'll find it at the bottom of your income statement.
-However, net income includes non-cash expenses like depreciation.
-This means a business can look profitable on paper even when there isn’t enough cash on hand to pay bills comfortably.
+However, it includes non-cash expenses like depreciation, which means a business can look profitable even when there isn't enough cash to pay bills.

-Operating cash flow gives you a truer picture of your cash position by adding those non-cash expenses back to the net income.
-It shows you the actual cash your core business activities are generating, making it a more reliable indicator of your short-term financial stability.
+Operating cash flow adds those non-cash expenses back to net income.
+It reveals the actual cash your core activities generate, making it a more reliable indicator of short-term financial stability.

 Cash flow from operations vs free cash flow